mapbox/Hecate/README.md

 #### `PUT` `/api/0.6/changeset/create` *Auth Required*

-Create a new changset and set the meta information, returning the opened id.
+Create a new changeset and set the meta information, returning the opened id.

 *Example*